Burley (tobacco)

-Burley tobacco is a light air-cured tobacco used primarily for cigarette production.
-In the United States it is produced in an eight-state belt with approximately 70% produced in Kentucky.
-Tennessee produces approximately 20%, with smaller amounts produced in Indiana, North Carolina, Missouri, Ohio, Virginia, Maryland, Pennsylvania and West Virginia.
-Burley tobacco is produced in many other countries, with major production in Brazil, Malawi and Argentina.
+Burley tobacco is a light, air-cured tobacco used primarily for cigarette production.
+In the United States, it is produced in an eight-state belt, with about 70% produced in Kentucky.
+Tennessee produces around 20%, with smaller amounts produced in Indiana, North Carolina, Missouri, Ohio, Virginia, Maryland, Pennsylvania, and West Virginia.
+Burley tobacco is produced in many other countries, with major production in Brazil, Malawi, and Argentina.

 History

 The origin of white burley tobacco was credited to George Webb and Joseph Fore in 1864, who grew it on the farm of Captain Frederick Kautz near Higginsport, Ohio, from seed from Bracken County, Kentucky.
 He noticed it yielded a different type of light leaf shaded from white to yellow, and cured differently.
 By 1866, he had harvested 20,000 pounds of burley tobacco and sold it in 1867 at the St. Louis Fair for $58 per hundred pounds.
 By 1883, Cincinnati had become the principal market for this tobacco, and it was grown throughout central Kentucky and Middle Tennessee.
-In 1880 Kentucky accounted for 36 percent of the total national tobacco production, and was first in the country, with nearly twice as much tobacco produced as by Virginia, then the second-place state.
-Later the type became referred to as burley tobacco, which is air-cured.
+In 1880, Kentucky accounted for 36% of the total national tobacco production, and was first in the country, with nearly twice as much tobacco produced as by Virginia, then the second-place state.
+Later, the type became referred to as burley tobacco, which is air-cured.